Seeking Adequate Competencies for the Future

 Digital Skills of Finnish Upper Secondary School Students

 Digital skills are a prerequisite today for working, studying, civic participation, and maintaining social relationships in our digitalised technical world.
-These skills are important both as a goal and an instrument of learning.
-This study briefly presents the aims that are related to digital skills of the Finnish curricula, and examine the level and variation in digital skills of Finnish upper secondary school students (N = 3206).
-The relationship of digital skills to gender, age, current educational choices, and future intentions is also investigated, and the relationship between these results and the curricula is probed in the discussion.
-Variability of digital skills among upper secondary students is one of the main findings of the study.
-On the same educational level, these digital skills vary enormously particularly according to students’ current educational choices.
-Digital skills are also distinctly associated with ages for 15 to 22-year-olds.
-However, gender appears to have no prominent effect on the level or adeptness of upper secondary school students’ digital skills.
+These skills are also important both as a general goal and an instrument for learning.
+This study briefly presents the aims that are related to digital skills of the Finnish curricula, and explores, using a large sample (N = 3,206) of Finnish upper secondary school students, these young people’s digital skills and their distribution.
+The study provides new insights into the state of these skills and differences found in them and focuses on the relationship between these results and the students’ present educational choices and future study/employment intentions.
+The actual variability of digital skills among upper secondary students is one of the main findings of the study.
+On the same educational level, it was found that digital skills vary enormously, particularly for students’ current educational choices and their future intentions.
+Digital skills are also distinctly associated with age for 15 to 22-year-olds.
+At the same time, gender alone appears to have no prominent effect on the level or adeptness of upper secondary school students’ digital skills.

 All content in NJSTS is published under a Creative Commons Attribution 4.0 license.
 This means that anyone is free to share (copy and redistribute the material in any medium or format) or adapt (remix, transform, and build upon the material) the material as they like, provided they give appropriate credit, provide a link to the license, and indicate if changes were made.